ministryofjustice/hmpps-temporary-accommodation-ui/doc/architecture/decisions/0007-load-data-in-via-api.md

 ## Actions

-The team should discuss with the HMPPS Security team exactly which sort of device will need to be used for the transfer of data to ensure compliance with data handling.
+[ ] The team should discuss with the HMPPS Security team exactly which sort of device will need to be used for the transfer of data to ensure compliance with data handling.

-The team should discuss with the Cloud Platform team how to allow production API access from that device, for instance requirements around VPNs, IP whitelisting, etc.
+[x] The team should discuss with the Cloud Platform team how to allow production API access from that device, for instance requirements around VPNs, IP whitelisting, etc. RESULT: IPs allowed to connect to a service can be specified in the helm deployment charts, so we can do this ourselves without CP tea input.

+[x] The team should discuss this approach with the HMPPS technical architecture community for feedback and validation of approach.
+OUTCOME: no specific concerns raised, approach seems reasonable.
+Some projects do this, some take a different approach, there is no standard method.